LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 While it isn’t required, the first line of a CSV file often represents the column names.
 We have 5 names here, which indicates that each of our rows in the CSV file should have 5 fields.
-In this file format, a “row” corresponds to a new line.
+In this file format, a *row* corresponds to a new line.
 So each line below the first will constitute a row of data, or a record.